 One of the main advantages of being a part of the community is that your business serves as a badge of honor for the local people, who take pride in the fact that your business is in their community.
 You can draw on this, to increase support for your company, your community is like a group of brand ambassadors as well as being potential investors in your company.

 Building a community-centric business necessarily has to be a core part of your professional philosophy.
 Here are a few ways you can get involved in your community:

 - Serve on a local community board This is one of the best ways to get yourself known in the community.
 Additionally, a community board that is similar to your professional interests is even more useful in casting your net wide and building your potential customer base.
 Often, the people involved in these boards are members who have some authority in their respective fields, who in turn can influence your business in more ways than one.
 Reaching out to them is important as they will ultimately lead you to a potential set of customers.

-- Participate in local community activities Towns and neighbourhoods often host local events like a second hand sale, sports activities, etc which are great opportunities for promoting your business.
-Make sure you have an incentive for people to come to you (free food, discounts, etc) and remember to get their contact details, so that you can keep in touch with them and get them through your doors when necessary.
+- Participate in local community activities Towns and neighborhoods often host local events like second-hand sales, sports activities, etc which are great opportunities for promoting your business.
+Make sure you have an incentive for people to come to you (free food, discounts, etc) and remember to get their contact details so that you can keep in touch with them and get them through your doors when necessary.

 - Plan and host local events Planning your own event builds on and utilizes all of the above ways that we told you to get in touch with the local community.
 By hosting community events, you are not only making yourself more visible but are also sending the message that you are interested in the welfare of the community.

 These five ways can lead your business to become more valuable in the eyes of the community.
 And once you’ve won them over, half the battle is won.
 Local attention for your business is a strong first step in building your business and if done correctly, can prove to be a huge asset.
 Remember to make friends along the way and do not just view them as potential customers… advice and insight from local people can build your business in many unseen ways.